czue/django-wedding-website/README.md

 To customize the email addresses, see the `DEFAULT_WEDDING_FROM_EMAIL` and `DEFAULT_WEDDING_REPLY_EMAIL` variables in `bigday/localsettings.py` (See `Customization`).
-You are also able to CC someone on all your outgoing emails using `OWN_WEDDING_CC_LIST`
+You are also able to CC someone on all your outgoing emails using `WEDDING_CC_LIST`

 ### Import guests